ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   sortrefs: 'yes'
 title: >
   Date and Time on the Internet: Timestamps with additional information
-abbrev: Internet Extended Date/Time Format (IXDTF)
+abbrev: Internet Extended Date/Time Fmt (IXDTF)
 wg: Serialising Extended Data About Times and Events

 venue: